Steel Bloom/Billet Manufactured by Blast Furnace by Continue Casting Making

 Steel billet is produced by the method of through three processes: It is through the steelmaking system of continuous casting equipment, directly by the molten steel pouring into billet; The second is the steelmaking system in the production of steel ingot casting billet through system of steel rolling rolling equipment or processing of steel semi-finished products; Three is the steelmaking system production of steel ingot by forging the semi-finished product processing equipment.

-- Q: What are the different types of defects that can occur during steel billet production?
+- Q: What are the advantages of using steel billets in manufacturing?

 Send your message to us